 State CPA societies and individuals may submit nominations for the annual award.
 Self-nominations are not accepted.

-Application: The 2017 AICPA Distinguished Achievement in Accounting Education Award nomination period is now open.
-The nomination period is will run from Monday, January 9, 2017 through Monday, April 10, 2017.
-Download the application.
+Application: The 2018 AICPA Distinguished Achievement in Accounting Education Award nomination period will open in January 2018.

 Inquiries: Contact Steve Matzke via email or call (919) 402-4682.

 - Nominee is a current full-time or recently retired (within the past five years) accounting educator at a post-secondary educational institution, as demonstrated by his/her record of teaching.